TURKMENISTAN – North – Daşoguz, Lebap (Turkmenabat)

 DARVAZA GAS FIRE CRATER

 Originally this area was a huge shallow inland sea that extended to Kazakhstan, Tajikistan and Iran and eventually became the Caspian and Aral Sea.
 It has large gas reserves.
-The Russians developed a sulfur mine in the 1930s and built a road to the area in the 1950s.
+The Russians developed a sulphur mine in the 1930s and built a road to the area in the 1950s.
 Villages developed into the town of Darvaza.
 In the 1970s the sulfur was being depleted and they started to drill for gas, sometimes hitting natural underground caverns.
 The roof of one of these caverns collapsed and formed a crater.
 Methane was being naturally extruded killing local wildlife.
 The Russians wanted to burn off the methane so in the early 70s, they rolled a tire on fire into the crater as they thought there was not much gas.
-There was a great explosion and the fire started, originally there was a much larger fire and visible from the main road 7-8kms away.
+There was a great explosion and the fire started, originally there was a much larger fire visible from the main road 7-8kms away.
 In 2012, National Geographic sent a team to explore the crater and the fire.

 The Gas Crater is about 7-8kms off the main road on a sandy track.
 It is a little bigger at 69m across at its widest and about 25m deep.
 A 10m vertical wall abuts a sloping rock debris slope that surrounds a small flat area at the bottom with the most fire.
 Fire also is most pronounced at the top of the sloping rock with random patches throughout.
 It is most dramatic at night – flames can’t be seen from a distance but only when walking around the perimeter rope fence.
-There is just an eerie glow emanating from the big hole in the ground.Image result for DARVAZA GAS FIRE CRATER
+There is just an eerie glow emanating from the big hole in the ground.

 The highest temperature recorded was 650°C, special bacteria were discovered and a lot of garbage.
 The fire has burned ever since starting in the 70s.
 It is not a commercially viable gas source.
 It has become Turkmenistan’s greatest tourist attraction earning the label “Gates of Hell”.
-It is not known if it will ever burn out but our guide says it has not decreased over the last 6 years.Image result for DARVAZA GAS FIRE CRATERThere are about 20 yurts belonging to several companies, one with 10 yurts and most smaller, some just one and two yurt operations.
-There are several toilets but all were locked.
-We stayed in one yurt operated by 2 guys who stay here most of the time and also herd sheep.
-Tourists come from Ashgabat and Daşoguz making prior arrangements to stay in the yurts or they have their own motorhomes.
+It is not known if it will ever burn out but our guide says it has not decreased over the last 6 years.

-Sometimes in the summer, it is very crowded especially during the Mongol Car Rally that starts from various places in Europe and follows branches of the Silk Road to Mongolia.
+Sometimes in the summer, it is very crowded, especially during the Mongol Car Rally that starts from various places in Europe and follows branches of the Silk Road to Mongolia.
 Then it is crowded and noisy.

 There are two other craters along the road also produced by gas drills.
 We stopped at both.